 Buffer zones and homeowner notification

 All approvals require a 15 to 75 metre buffer from all open water be maintained depending on the product being applied.
-A 15 metre setback from all occupied dwellings is required, however NB Power has committed to maintain 10 times that requirement with a 150 metre setback.
+A 15 metre setback from all occupied dwellings is required.

-NB Power publicly advertises treatments at least one month prior to any work beginning, and posts ground-level notification on site immediately following a treatment with signs indicating the date of treatment, the type of product applied and NB Power’s customer contact number, which is open 24 hours a day seven days a week.
-In addition, NB Power will notify personally any residents within a 500 metre diameter of the application at least one week prior to application.
+NB Power publicly advertises treatments at least two weeks prior to any work beginning, and posts ground-level notification on site immediately following a treatment with signs indicating the date of treatment, the type of product applied and NB Power’s customer contact number, which is open 24 hours a day seven days a week.

 People who use the right-of-ways to collect wild food or medicinal plants are encouraged to contact NB Power with any questions.